 "National medical-malpractice reform should have been an integral part of the health care law in order to reduce costs without limiting access to or compromising quality of care," said Rep. David Dreier, R-San Dimas.
 "California is a state that has implemented medical-liability reform and, as a result, the medical malpractice rates for California physicians are some of the lowest in the country.

 "In fact, the Congressional Budget Office told Congress that the federal government could save up to $54 billion over 10 years by implementing California-style medical malpractice reform.
-If it had built on this example, the health care

 Rep. Jerry Lewis, R-Redlands, agreed.

 "We cannot have true health care reform unless we end frivolous and expensive lawsuits," he said.
 "I support a national law based on California's 30-year-old Medical Injury Compensation Reform Act law, which has proven fair to patients and stabilized the medical-liability system in our state.

 "It would help eliminate unnecessary tests and procedures that are being imposed on patients by doctors afraid of lawsuits, which is estimated to add $126 billion a year to health care costs."

 Chandra pegs the real costs of malpractice judgments, including costs of fighting lawsuits and administrative costs, at less than $10 billion.

 That's a drop in the bucket compared with the nation's $2.5 trillion annual health care budget, he said.

 But defensive medicine - tests and procedures ordered to protect against medical-malpractice lawsuits - can also add to costs.

 "As a resident, the first thing you learn is that your license is on the line," said Dr. Faisal Qazi, an Upland neurologist.